sunaku/tork/README.markdown

 one or more file globbing patterns (a single string, or an array of strings) that describe a set of test files that need to be run.

-In other words, whenever the source files (the regular expression) change, their associated test files (result of calling the lambda function) are run.
+The results of these functions are recursively expanded (fed back into them) to construct an entire dependency tree of test files that need to be run.
+For instance, if one function returns a glob that yields files matched by another function, then that second function will be called to glob more test files.
+This process repeats until all dependent test files have been accounted for.

+#### Single glob expansion

 For example, if test files had the same names as their source files followed by an underscore and the file name in reverse like this:

   * `lib/hello.rb` => `test/hello_olleh.rb`
   * `app/world.rb` => `spec/world_ldrow.rb`